ryanfok97/sudoku/README.md

 *  Add responsiveness for correct check (currently only changes render when player's solution is wrong)
 *  Fix functionality of re-clicking on a cell and re-placing notes
-*  Add a pop-up that confirms an action (for reset and new game)
-*  Auto-switch selected number (when no more of that number can be placed)